Fabulang/stories/en/a1-camping-trip.md

 "Don't forget to bring the gas," she tells her husband.
 She points to the other boxes.

-Louisa puts her rucksack on her back.
+Louisa puts her backpack on her back.

 "Maybe that's... too heavy, dear?"